-Untethered from consistencies of place, floating and flying islands (found in The Odyssey, Gulliver’s Travels, comic books, video games, and other epics) are an analogy for shifting boundaries and unknown landscapes.
-At once utopian and preternatural, floating islands speak to the “multifariousness of the contemporary world,” which itself is ever-shifting, complex, and continually changing (Stephanides and Bassnet).
+Untethered from consistencies of place, floating and flying islands found in The Odyssey, Gulliver’s Travels, and other stories are an analogy for shifting boundaries and unknown landscapes.
+At once utopian and frightening, floating islands speak to the “multifariousness of the contemporary world,” (Stephanides and Bassnet).

-Isolated islands can create micro-habitats over time, allowing unusual critters to flourish without predators: the lemurs of Madagascar, the quokkas of Rottnest Island, and the komodo dragons of Indonesia share the commonality of island homes.
-However, isolation creates artificial perceptions of strength – any position on the food chain is tenuous, and (in an era of international trade and globalized travel) many organisms have found themselves confronted by invasive species or noxious weeds.
+Isolated islands can create micro-habitats over time, allowing rare creatures to flourish without predators: the lemurs of Madagascar, the quokkas of Rottnest Island, and the Komodo dragons of Indonesia share the commonality of island homes.
+However, isolation can create an artificial perceptions of strength.
+When islands are infiltrated, organisms find themselves confronted by invasive species or noxious weeds.
 These habitats are delicate, often in need of protection.
 Whether biologically, ecologically, culturally, or interpersonally, islands can be vulnerable spaces to call home.
 But they can also be nourishing, protective, and powerful.

-Theories of biogeography suggests that equilibrium is reached when a “balance is struck between immigration and extinction” (MacArthur and Wilson, 176).
-While Darwin explored evolutionary implications of island ecosystems on plants and animals, the effects of ‘island’ communities (micro-societies) sometimes allow progress to happen more quickly than in more densely populated areas.
-When the United States’ first openly transgender Mayor was elected in a conservative town in rural Oregon (the last place anyone expected), a journalist observed that “under the right circumstances, a small town can be the most progressive place on earth,” (Scott).
-Like any other removed context, a small town can become an island; a micro-habitat where adaptations accelerate faster than would be expected.
-Mico-societies can make leaps that would be difficult or impossible in the mainstream.
+Socially, the effects of ‘island’ communities (micro-societies) sometimes allow progress to happen more quickly than in more densely populated areas.
+When the United States’ first openly transgender Mayor was enthusiastically elected in a conservative town in rural Oregon, a journalist observed that “under the right circumstances, a small town can be the most progressive place on earth,” (Scott).
+Like any other insulated contexts, a small town can become an island – a micro-habitat where social development may occur faster than elsewhere.

 The Wandering Island floats between a series of questions: can a temporary art space create a metaphorical island?
 Can a literal island create a lush philosophical context?
 What are the implications of ‘occupying’ a public space?
 How can art interact with nature (without merely invading)?
 What role can artists play in infrastructure?
 Is it possible to genuinely make art for the audience of birds, bats, beaver, and fish?